thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ### One-way data binding

-With an input element in place, let's make it dynamic by connecting changes to its value to the state inside the component.
+With an input element in place, let's make it dynamic by changing the component's state when its presentation changes.
 Remember, React's one-way data bindings prevent changes made to the presentation from automatically propagating to the state.
 We'll have to manually propagate presentation changes to the state by writing this code ourselves.

 `hello.html`
 ```html